Bedrock-OSS/bedrock-wiki/docs/loot/trade-tables.md

 category: Documentation
 nav_order: 2
 tags:
     - Stable
     - Last updated for Version 1.18.10
 mentions:
     - Ciosciaa
+    - SirLich
+    - TheItsNameless
 ---

 Trade tables represent the fundamental data behind trading item transactions for an entity.
 Trade tables are not standalone; they must be referenced from an [entity component](https://bedrock.dev/docs/stable/Entities#minecraft%3Aeconomy_trade_table).
 Using the randomizing properties available to trade tables, trade offers, item counts, and cost calculations may vary across entity instances, even if all would point to the same trade table.